A Night in Heaven: Plot

-Outspoken and overconfident Rick Monroe is a jock and a popular guy in college in Titusville, Florida.
+Outspoken and overconfident Rick Monroe is a jock and a popular guy at a community college in Titusville, Florida.
 At the end of his final report for his class, Rick cracks a joke and his prim and proper speech professor, Faye Hanlon, is not amused.
-After chiding him for his joke, she decides to fail him and make him take the course over again.
+After chiding him for his joke, she decides to flunk him and make him take the course over again.

-Faye is going through a slump in her marriage to Whitney Hanlon, a rocket scientist who has just been laid off.
-Faye's free-spirited sister Patsy, visiting from Chicago, takes her to a strip club to cheer her up.
+Faye is going through a slump in her marriage to Whitney Hanlon, a rocket scientist who has just been laid off from NASA.
+Visiting from Chicago, Faye's free-spirited sister Patsy takes her to a male strip club to cheer her up.
 The show features a performer called "Ricky the Rocket", who is none other than Faye's student Rick.
+This is the same place where Rick works on the side as a male stripper to pay for his fees.
 When he notices Faye in the crowd, he gives her a very special lap dance, kissing her in the process.

 The next day, Faye and Rick run into each other at a school function.
 Initially, Rick is interested only in convincing Faye to allow him another chance at his final and is rebuffed.
 He realizes that she is attracted to him and begins flirting.
-Faye arranges to meet Patsy near her hotel, only to discover that she has been tricked into seeing another performance by "Ricky the Rocket".
+Faye arranges to meet Patsy near her hotel, only to discover that she has been deceived into seeing another performance by "Ricky the Rocket".

 Since Patsy has to return home a day early, she turns over use of her hotel room to Faye, who calls Whitney and lies that she and Patsy are staying at Patsy's hotel together.
-Coincidentally, Rick's mother works in the same hotel, and while visiting his mother, Rick runs into Faye again; they return to Faye's room and have sex.
-Faye must leave and in her absence, Rick invites his girlfriend Slick to the room where she has sex with him as well.
-Faye catches them in the shower and, humiliated, flees; she realizes that she has been deceived.
+Coincidentally, Rick's mother Mrs. Johnson works in the same hotel, and while visiting his mother, Rick runs into Faye again; they return to Faye's room and have sex.
+Faye must leave and in her absence, Rick invites his girlfriend Slick Ferguson to the room where she has sex with him as well.
+Faye catches them in the shower and, humiliated, escapes; she realizes that she has been deceived.

-Whitney, returning home from an unsuccessful job interview, discovers that Patsy has gone home.
+Returning home from an unsuccessful job interview, Whitney discovers that Patsy has gone home.
 Whitney travels to the hotel, where he catches Rick as the latter is exiting.
 He kidnaps Rick at gunpoint, takes Rick to a skiff at a small dock, and forces him to strip.
-Rick, sobbing, complies.
-Whitney threatens Rick repeatedly, but ultimately only shoots holes in the skiff, leaving a naked Rick aboard as it sinks.
+Rick looks helplessly at Whitney, who gets angry because his orders were not followed exactly, and Rick sobbingly complies.
+Whitney threatens Rick repeatedly, but ultimately only shoots holes in the skiff, leaving a naked Rick aboard as it sinks in the middle of the river.

-Faye returns home to find Whitney waiting for her; she apologizes and he forgives her.
+Faye returns home to find Whitney waiting for her; she apologizes, and he forgives her.
 At the end, the couple talk about their problems and resolve them.